Fish and chips: Other countries

 The western Norwegian town of Kristiansund has had a tradition with fish and chips as street food since the 1940s.
 It is known locally as fishan.

 Composition

 Choice of fish

 In Britain and Ireland, cod and haddock appear most commonly as the fish used for fish and chips, but vendors also sell many other kinds of fish, especially other white fish, such as lemon sole, pollock, hake or coley, plaice, skate, ray, and huss or rock salmon (a term covering several species of dogfish and similar fish).
 In traditional fish and chip shops several varieties of fish are offered by name ("haddock and chips"), but in some restaurants and stalls "fish and chips", unspecified, is offered; it is increasingly likely to be the much cheaper pollock.
 In Northern Ireland, cod, plaice or whiting appear most commonly in 'fish suppers'—'supper' being Scottish and Northern Irish terminology for a food item accompanied by chips.
 Suppliers in Devon and Cornwall often offer pollock and coley as cheap alternatives to haddock.
+Haddock is generally preferred in northern parts of the UK, while cod is usually the choice of fish in southern-UK fish and chip shops.